 Another characteristic that makes us stand out from our competition is that Language Concepts’ clients work with project managers who have worn the translator and editor hats in the past either at translation companies or at corporations.
 Therefore, they not only understand the “ins and outs” of a translation process, but always have in mind the business objectives of the project.
 They know exactly what questions to ask and how to help businesses make sure their translated and/or localized communications, materials or websites work and resonate with the target audience.

-Even though translations are performed by native and experienced translators who live within the culture they translate for, every single job goes though a strict quality assurance process.
+Even though translations are performed by native and experienced translators who live within the culture they translate for, every single job goes through a strict quality assurance process.

 Finally, before the translation goes back to the project manager, the designated proofreader will review the final translation to make sure that the text is free of typos, punctuation, and/or spelling errors also paying attention to layout and design.